joola/the-joola-challenge/README.md

 - You can use whatever methodolgy, language, database, technique you'd like.
 - You can use whatever charting component/library you wish.
 - Design, usability, look & feel, etc... is not important.

-**We will send out T-Shirts** to leading pull-requests and raffle more among all pull-requests submitted.